 “Traditionally an interview gave employers the opportunity to meet, assess and select the best talent for the job and their company.
 However, with an increasingly talent-short market, professionals are more discerning when choosing their career paths.
-A job interview is no longer a one-way process – it is two-way and often forms a candidate’s first impression of an organisation,” commented Matthew Bennett, Managing Director - Greater China, Robert Walters.
+A job interview is no longer a one-way process – it is two-way and often forms a candidate’s first impression of an organisation,” commented Ricky Mui, Managing Director - Greater China, Robert Walters.

 What affects candidates’ impression during the interview?

 The role of the interviewer is critical to the job interview process as they are the main point of reference of the business to job seekers.
 94% of professionals noted that a rude/disrespectful attitude from interviewers would give them a negative impression of the business, and 77% would be put off by the interviewers’ lack of preparation.

 “It is important that interviewers behave in an appropriate manner and provide an accurate representation of the company brand,” noted Ricky.
 “Companies should implement interview guidelines and training to ensure a more consistent experience for candidates in a manner that reflects the company’s values.”

 Lengthy interview process – a deal-breaker

 In a candidate-short market, professionals have a wide range of options available to them and will be less likely to wait for organisations that have lengthy recruitment processes.
 68% of candidates said they have withdrawn from the interview process before after receiving an offer from another company, while 40% of organisations admitted that they have lost out on their preferred candidate before due to a lengthy recruitment process.